hbctraining/Intro-to-Shell/lessons/01_the_filesystem.md

 less Mov10_oe_1.subset.fq
 ```

-We will explore fastq files in more detail later, but notice that fastq files have four lines of data associated with every sequence read.
-Not only is there a header line and the nucleotide sequence, similar to a fasta file, but fastq files also contain quality information for each nucleotide in the sequence.
+We will explore FASTQ files in more detail later, but notice that FASTQ files have four lines of data associated with every sequence read.
+Not only is there a header line and the nucleotide sequence, similar to a FASTA file, but FASTQ files also contain quality information for each nucleotide in the sequence.

 The `less` command opens the file, and lets you navigate through it.
 The keys used to move around the file are identical to the `man` command.